christian-cell/django-api-rest/README.md

 let's create an app named api

-$ docker exec app django-admin createapp api
+$ docker-compose exec app django-admin createapp api

 add the string 'api' as last index of the array INSTALLED_APPS in your settings.py